PGM-Lab/InferPy/docs/notes/guidemodels.rst

 in this way it will be able to be referenced in some inference stages.

 The model must be **instantiated** before it can be used.
-This is done by simple invoking the function (which will return a probmodel object).
+This is done by simply invoking the function (which will return a probmodel object).

 .. literalinclude:: ../../examples/docs/guidemodels/3.py
    :language: python3